dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 The tokens aren't standard JSON Web Tokens (JWTs).
 The use of custom tokens is intentional, as the built-in Identity API is meant primarily for simple scenarios.
 The token option isn't intended to be a full-featured identity service provider or token server, but instead an alternative to the cookie option for clients that can't use cookies.

 To use token-based authentication, set the `useCookies` query string parameter to `false` when calling the `/login` endpoint.
+Tokens use the _bearer_ authentication scheme.
+Using the token returned from the call to `/login`, subsequent calls to protected endpoints should add the header `Authorization: Bearer <token>` where `<token>` is the access token.
 For more information, see [Use the `POST /login` endpoint](#use-the-post-login-endpoint) later in this article.

 ## Log out